Because it's more fun with your mates!

 Ideas for an Azerbaijan Themed Party

-2016 marks the first time a Grand Prix has been held in Azerbaijan, as Baku hosts the European Grand Prix.
+2016 marked the first time a Grand Prix has been held in Azerbaijan, as Baku hosted the European Grand Prix.

 Azerbaijani Party Decorations